-We are pleased to share with you our Comprehensive Annual Financial Report, which is a detailed look at how Coconino Community College operates.
-The Government Finance Officers Association of the United States and Canada has honored the CCC accounting team with the Certificate of Achievement for Excellence in Financial Reporting annually for twenty-five years, and we are proud of our record for sound fiscal management.
+We are pleased to share with you our Annual Comprehensive Financial Report, which is a detailed look at how Coconino Community College operates.
+The Government Finance Officers Association of the United States and Canada has honored the CCC accounting team with the Certificate of Achievement for Excellence in Financial Reporting annually for twenty-six years, and we are proud of our record for sound fiscal management.

 Coconino Community College provides vital educational services to Coconino County residents.
-The CCC District Governing Board approved a new strategic plan in September 2020.
-Serving as a foundation for the new plan is the College's new vision, mission, and values that community members from throughout the County helped create.
-This new plan will help define how the College serves our communities for many years to come.
+The CCC District Governing Board approved the current strategic plan "Students First - Vision 2025" in September 2020.
+The College's new vision, mission, and guiding principles served as the foundation for creating the strategic plan.
+This plan will help define how the College serves our communities for many years to come.

-Despite the challenges of the COVID-19 pandemic, Coconino Community College continues to play a significant role in the lives of individuals throughout the County who seek affordable training and higher education opportunities.
-It is important that the citizens of Coconino County realize that the College's educational services are directly tied to limited funding sources, and the College is continually working to generate new revenue while maintaining its remarkable efficiency.
+Coconino Community College continues to play a significant role in the lives of individuals throughout the County who seek affordable training and higher education opportunities.
+It is important that the citizens of Coconino County understand that the College's educational services are directly tied to limited funding sources, and the College is continually working to generate new revenue while maintaining its remarkable efficiency.